Sam Blakeslee: Committee Membership

-Financial planner
+Post-political career

 Blakeslee serves as the President of two financial firms - Broker/Dealer Blakeslee & Blakeslee and the Registered Investment Advisor Blakeslee & Blakeslee Financial Advisers.
 The multi-branch firms have offices in San Luis Obispo and Santa Barbara Counties managing over $750 million of assets.
-He is a Certified Financial Planner, General Municipal Securities Principal (Series 53), General Securities Principal (Series 24) and a General Securities Representative (Series 7).
+He is a Certified Financial Planner, General Municipal Securities Principal (Series 53), General Securities Principal (Series 24), and a General Securities Representative (Series 7).